Updated: 4 hours ago

 4. Repeating steps two and three enough times to ensure that the mold is completely eliminated.

 In some cases, prolonged neglect and/or certain weather events can cause mold to grow into a problem that simple house cleaning cannot remedy.
-When this happens, it’s time to call Servpro of Parker/Castle Rock.
+When this happens, it’s time to call SERVPRO of Denver West.

 Their team of mold remediation experts will conduct a thorough appraisal of your mold problem and determine what the best next steps are to return the area to normal.
 Often, just one or two visits are needed to adequately treat a serious mold problem.
 In other cases, they can work with you to develop a treatment schedule that will minimize disruption to your home or business.